Plan ahead for the next school year. Schedule your class today!

 Testimonials

-Below are frequently asked questions about our online courses.
+Below are frequently asked questions about our online school and products.
 If your question isn't answered here, then please use this form to send us your question.

 How do I know which class to take?

 Our subject courses have diagnostic tests, which you can access by clicking on the course name in our Course Catalog.
-We also have a recommendations page, and you can click here to receive a detailed recommendation from an AoPS instructor.
+We also have a recommendations page, and you can click here to receive a detailed recommendation from our Academic Success team.

 How many courses can I take at one time?

 You can take as many as you like, but we'd recommend making sure you have enough time to handle multiple courses.
-Including time in class, students should expect to spend 5-7 hours per week for the subject classes, and 2.5-3.5 hours per week for contest preparation classes.
 Many of our students successfully double-up with two courses, and many of these students do so by taking one subject course and one contest preparation course at the same time.

 How quickly do courses fill up?

 That varies from course to course.
 The Introduction-level courses fill up fastest.
 You should be safe waiting until 3 weeks or so before a class, but you should keep an eye on the Class Schedule page.
-That will tell you when a class is almost full.
+A note will be added to this page when a class is almost full.

 A course I'd like to take is full.
 Do you have a waitlist?

 Yes we do!
-When the class fills you will automatically be given the option to join the waitlist.
-When space becomes available in the class, people will be invited off the waitlist and into the class.
-Invitations are sent to the earliest people to subscribe to the waitlist first.
+When a class fills, a “Waitlist” button will automatically appear.
+Click the button to join the class waitlist.
+When space becomes available, people will be invited off the waitlist and into the class.
+Invitations are sent to the folks who subscribe to the waitlist first.

 Is there an age requirement for your courses?